Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_iceberg_tables/getting_started_iceberg_tables.md

 - How to access a Snowflake-managed Iceberg Table from Apache Spark

 ### What You’ll Need
-- A Snowflake account.
+- A Snowflake account with ACCOUNTADMIN privilege.
 A [free trial](https://signup.snowflake.com/) will suffice.
 [Standard Edition](https://docs.snowflake.com/en/user-guide/intro-editions#standard-edition) will work for most of this lab, but if you’d like to try governance features covered in section 4, you will need [Enterprise](https://docs.snowflake.com/en/user-guide/intro-editions#enterprise-edition) or [Business Critical Edition](https://docs.snowflake.com/en/user-guide/intro-editions#business-critical-edition).
 - A storage bucket with the same cloud provider in the same region that hosts your Snowflake account above.
 Direct credential access required as storage integrations are not supported for External Volumes.
+You'll need permission to create IAM roles, policies, and permissions on object storage.

 ### What You’ll Build
 - A simple, open data lakehouse with Snowflake, Iceberg, and your cloud of choice